 I had not had intercourse for over a year, and then recently I had intercourse and experienced vaginal bleeding.
 What could be the cause of this?

-Rest assured that many women experience vaginal bleeding associated with penetration or sexual intercourse.
-Most vaginal bleeding is considered normal and does not require medical treatment, especially if you’re premenopausal and have normal results on routine pap smears and pelvic exams.
-Not having sex in over a year could have very well played a part in the bleeding.
-Have you had intercourse since?
+Rest assured that many have experienced vaginal bleeding associated with penetration or sex.
+Most vaginal bleeding is considered normal and typically doesn’t require medical treatment, especially if you’re pre-menopausal and have normal results on routine Pap smears and pelvic exams.
+What’s more, not having had sex in over a year could have very well played a part in the bleeding.
+Have you had penetrative sex since?
 If so, did you experience any bleeding?
-Here are some common causes of post-intercourse vaginal bleeding:
+Here are some common causes of bleeding that can occur after penetration:

-- Friction caused by the penis or an object rubbing on the lower end of the uterus, also known as the cervix.
+- Friction caused by the penis or an object rubbing on the cervix

-- Irritation of the outer or inner lips that can be mistaken for bleeding from the vagina.
+- Irritation of the labia (outer or inner lips) that can be mistaken for bleeding from the vagina

-Bleeding is sometimes indicative of more serious conditions, especially for postmenopausal women.
-If you’re concerned about vaginal bleeding, an appointment with a women's health care provider or gynecologist is a good next step.
-Your doctor will ask you for details about the bleeding, including questions about the color and flow of blood.
-Next, your doctor will examine you to determine whether the bleeding is coming from your vagina, cervix, vaginal walls, inner lips, and/or urethra.
-This and other information helps your provider determine or rule out other possible causes, and get appropriate diagnosis and treatment for you.
+The good news is that in many cases the bleeding will resolve on its own (depending on the cause).
+However, bleeding is sometimes indicative of more serious conditions, especially for those who are post-menopausal.
+If you’re concerned about vaginal bleeding, believe you've been exposed to an STI, or have other symptoms, an appointment with a health care provider or gynecologist is a good next step.
+They will ask you for details about the bleeding, including questions about the color and flow of blood.
+They'll also likely examine you to determine whether the bleeding is coming from your vagina, cervix, vaginal walls, inner lips, or urethra.
+This and other information helps your provider determine or rule out other possible causes, get an appropriate diagnosis, and treatment for you.